Riveranda/Sentinel/README.md

-# Eve Alarm
+# Eve Kill Stream

-Eve Alarm is a discord bot which streams kills from Zkillboard directly into a discord channel.
+Eve Kill Stream is a discord bot which streams kills from Zkillboard directly into a discord channel.

 ## Early Development

-Eve Alarm is still in early development and has not been deployed yet.
+Eve Kill Stream is still in early development and has not been deployed yet.
 An invite link will be added upon version 1.0's release.